Ascenty’s Cages provide an added layer of security

 Chile boasts the highest HDI in South America.
 With an economy heavily based on foreign trade, the country stands out in three sectors: agriculture and livestock, industry and services.

 The industrial sector, for instance, accounts for approximately 50% of Chile’s GDP.
-Ascenty chose the city of Santiago to host two Data Center units, showcasing the economic relevance of this South American capital.
+Ascenty chose the city of Santiago to host three Data Center units, showcasing the economic relevance of this South American capital.

 Mexico is ranked the second largest economy in Latin America, second only to Brazil.
 Extremely diversified, Mexico’s economy encompasses agriculture and livestock, mining and industrial activities.
 Tourism is also a crucial activity for the country, attracting many visitors to its beaches and vast historical heritage.

 Ascenty chose Mexico because of its economic relevance and its proximity to the United States.
-The company built two state-of-the-art Data Center units for companies seeking security and scalability to store their data.
+The company built three state-of-the-art Data Center units for companies seeking security and scalability to store their data.